psrc/equity-tracker/data_development/distance/README.md

 Most Data staff should already have access to work with Elmer databases.
 Check that the ODBC driver is installed on your workspace by searching for it in Windows - it should show up as ODBC Data Sources (64-bit).
 If not, [download the ODBC Driver 17 here](https://go.microsoft.com/fwlink/?linkid=2200732) and follow the install instructions, selecting all defaults.
 If there are problems connecting with Elmer, contact Brice Nichols or Chris Peak.

 # Usage
 Configuration settings for the script are controlled by **configuration.toml**.
-The main setting to update here is `analysis_year_list`, which controls the years the tool should update.
+The main setting to update here is `analysis_year_list` (line 1), which controls the years the tool should update.
 When running this for newly available data, it should be sufficient to create a list of this year only (e.g., [2024]).
 The `output_dir` specifies where results will be available and is set by default to `Y:/Equity Indicators/access`.
 In general, no other settings should need to be changed.

 ## Input Data
 This script will access the latest data available for a given year by searching in Elmer for the appropriate year and using the nearest year when a specific year is not available.